Blood Alcohol Content (BAC) Calculator

 Review your results

-The calculator displays six cards: Estimated BAC, Legal Status, Peak BAC, Time to Sober, Alcohol Consumed, and Drink Rate.
+The calculator displays cards for Estimated BAC, Legal Status, Peak BAC, Time to Sober, Alcohol Consumed, and Drink Rate, along with an interactive Insights panel summarizing your impairment and clearance time.

 Example Calculation